ubccpsc/410/README.md

 The project forms an integral part of this course.
 The goal of the project is to produce a significant mobile app that performs some useful function.
 This software must have a considered and defensible architecture.
 There are only a few restrictions on the app idea itself, in particular, the app

 * has to be a mobile app and you have to demo your app on a mobile device (iOS, Android, BB10, WP8, or FirefoxOS)
-* has to Interact with a server with a REST API that you created
+* has to interact with a server with a REST API that you created
 * cannot just be a database management app (e.g., simple CRUD apps that do not make sense in a mobile context)
 * cannot be an app that requires crowd buy-in (e.g., apps that would require large numbers of people to contribute content to be viably useful)